Showbiz (film)

-Showbiz is a 2007 Hindi film directed by Raju Khan.
+Showbiz is a 2007 Indian Hindi-language romantic drama-musical film directed by Raju Khan.
 It stars Tushar Jalota, Mrinalini Sharma, Gulshan Grover, and Sushant Singh.
 The music was scored by Lalit Pandit, of Jatin–Lalit fame.

+Khan, the son of veteran choreographer Saroj Khan had a falling out with Mahesh Bhat and walked out of directing the film mid-way.
+Vishesh Films regular Mohit Suri stepped in to finish filming the remainder.

+It was the debut movie of Tushar Jalota.

+Plot

 The movie revolves around the journey of a budding artist Rohan Arya (Tushar Jalota) trying to make a mark in the Hindi music industry and his brushes with the ups and downs of fame and media which is after him and his personal life.

-Khan, the son of veteran choreographer Saroj Khan had a falling out with Mahesh Bhat and walked out of directing the film mid-way.
-Vishesh Films regular Mohit Suri stepped in to finish filming the remained.

-It was the debut movie of Tushar Jalota later on he didn't appear in any movies.